davidkorea/AWS/README.md

 # AWS

-ses, not available in sepul
+ses, not available in Seoul

 -----